coursera-dl/coursera-dl/README.md

 # Features

-  * Support for both regular (i.e., time-based) courses as well as on-demand courses.
+  * Support for all kinds of courses (i.e., "Old Platform"/time-based as well as "New Platform"/on-demand courses).
   * Intentionally detailed names, so that it will display and sort properly on most interfaces (e.g., [VLC][4] or MX Video on Android devices).
   * Regex-based section (week) and lecture name filters to download only